 This project actually originated years ago when my son was obsessed with octopi and wanted an octopus action figure.
 Of course there was no such thing, so I made one using a plastic octopus figurine and an old action figure body.
 Viola!
 Octoman was born!
 I found the octopus head again not too long ago and immediately decided this would be a great project for kids, especially now that Halloween is in the air!

 GLUE GUN SAFETY: I recommend glue guns for kids 7+.
 Start with low temperature glue guns.
 One of the hazards of working with glue guns is getting burned, I actually burn myself all the time on the hot glue.
 I instructed my 7 year old on the proper use of the glue gun, what parts are hot, what is safe to touch, and to stay away from the glue until it’s fully dry.
 He was able to handle it.
-I DO NOT recommend their use for children younger than 7!
-So for this project I recommend older kids and adults handling the glue gun portion of the project, if you have younger children let them create but help them glue their masterpieces together.
+If you are working with kids ages 5-6 this is a good low temp glue gun to use.

 EXACTO SAFETY: These are only for adult use, period!
 Never let a child use one!

 This post contains affiliate links to products I love and recommend to my readers, plus it keeps this little blog o’mine afloat!
 Thank you!

 - X-ACTO Knife (ADULTS ONLY)

 - Low Temp Glue Gun & glue sticks (older kids only) This is a good glue gun for kids ages 5-6.

 - Step One Place all the toy parts in a tray or on the table so the kids can sort through them.